 He was, until May 2005, President and Chief Executive Officer of Raymond Chabot Grant Thornton in Montréal, as well as Chairman of the Board of Grant Thornton Canada.
 He has also been a member of the Board of Governors of Grant Thornton International.
-Mr. Lavigne is a Fellow Chartered Accountant of the Ordre des comptables agréés du Québec and a member of the Canadian Institute of Chartered Accountants since 1973.
+Mr. Lavigne is a Fellow Chartered Accountant of the Ordre des comptables professionnels agréés du Québec and a member of the Canadian Institute of Chartered Accountants since 1973.

-Mr. Lavigne is also a director and a member of the Audit and Compensation Committees of QMI, a director and Chairman of the Audit Committee of Caisse de depôt et placement du Québec, as well as a director and member of the Pension and Audit Committees of Canada Post Corporation.
-He is also a director and Chairman of the Board of Teraxion Inc.
+Mr. Lavigne is also a director and a member of the Audit and Compensation Committees of Quebecor Media Inc. as well as a director and member of the Pension and Audit Committees of Canada Post Corporation.
+He is also a director and Chairman of the Board of Teraxion Inc. He was until recently a director and Chairman of the Audit Committee of Caisse de dépôt et placement du Québec.

-Mr. Lavigne is one of the designated nominee of CDP pursuant to the shareholder agreement (see section entitled "I. General Information - Voting Shares and Principal Holders Thereof").
+Mr. Lavigne is the designated nominee of CDP pursuant to the QMI Agreement (see section entitled "I. General Information - Voting Shares and Principal Holders Thereof").

-Primary Energy Recycling Corporation Chairman of the Board Member of the Audit Committee
+Laurentian Bank of Canada Member of the Audit Committee Primary Energy Recycling Corporation Chairman of the Board Member of the Audit Committee